garridorafa/Node_app/README.md

 # Node app
-A simple application in vanilla javascript running in Node.js.
+A simple application in vanilla javascript that runs on Node.js.
+This app uses an interchangeable database: a file system and MySQL database.